What is an autoantibody?

 - Autoantibodies (GADA, IA-2A, IAA, ZnT8A) are markers of autoimmunity in type 1 diabetes, without themselves destroying the beta cells [1].

-- The four standardized autoantibodies recognize different targets in the beta cell, which is why their combined evaluation offers the highest probability of confirming the diagnosis [3] [4].
+- The four standardised autoantibodies recognise different targets in the beta cell, which is why evaluating them together offers the highest probability of confirming the diagnosis [4] [7].

-- The persistent presence of two or more autoantibodies indicates a very high risk of evolution toward symptomatic T1D (stage 3), but the interval until clinically manifest hyperglycemia can vary from months to decades (preclinical stages 1 and 2) [6] [12].
+- The persistent presence of two or more autoantibodies indicates a very high risk of progression toward symptomatic type 1 diabetes (stage 3), but the interval until clinically manifest hyperglycaemia can vary from months to decades (preclinical stages 1 and 2) [10] [13].

-- Approximately 10% of patients with a typical clinical picture of T1D have no detectable autoantibodies (the idiopathic form), but their absence does not change the need for insulin therapy [13] [14].
+- Approximately 10% of patients with a typical clinical picture of type 1 diabetes have no detectable autoantibodies (the idiopathic form), but their absence does not change the need for insulin therapy [14] [15].

-- The appearance of autoantibodies is based on a combination between genetic predisposition (especially the HLA system) and some triggering factors from the environment, and they can appear months or years before the clinical onset of the disease [15] [2].
+- The appearance of autoantibodies is based on a combination between genetic predisposition (especially the HLA system) and certain environmental triggers, and they can appear months or years before the clinical onset of the disease [2] [3].

 References